tobias-loew/hop/README.md

 }
 ```
 Up to now, we can create non-empty homogeneous overloads for specific types.
 Let's see what else we can do with __hop__.
-A single overload `hop::ol<...>` consisit of a list of types that are:
+A single overload `hop::ol<...>` consists of a list of types that are:
 - normal C++ types, like `int`, `vector<string>`, user-defined type, and, of course, they can be qualified.
 Those types are matched as if they were types of function arguments.
 - `hop::pack<T>` or `hop::non_empty_pack<T>`, but at-most one per overload. `pack ` and `non_empty_pack` exand to the appropriate (non-zero) number of `T` arguments. *Additional types (including `hop::default_value`) __after__ a `pack` are possible!*
 - `hop::default_value<T, _Init = default_init<T>>`, creates an argument of type `T` or nothing.
 Types following a `hop::default_value` must also be a `hop::default_value` (`hop::pack<hop::default_value<T>>` is for obvious reasons not supported)